astr0n8t/nixos-gitops/README.md

 sudo unzstd /tmp/output/nixos.img.zst && sudo rm /tmp/output/nixos.img.zst
 ```

 Note: this will update and populate your `flake.lock` file but the permissions may be wrong.
-You can use `sudo chown $USER:$USER flake.lock` to fix this and then make sure to commit the change so your systems don't complain about being unable to write the lockfile
+You can use `sudo chown -R $USER:$USER .` to fix this and then make sure to commit the change so your systems don't complain about being unable to write the lockfile

 #### Enable cross-architecture builds